George Maddison (priest)

-Maddison was educated at Jesus College, Cambridge.
+Maddison was born in Lea, Lincolnshire, the son of Rev. George Maddison, Vicar of North Reston and Little Grimsby, and Elizabeth Baskett.
+He was educated at Jesus College, Cambridge.
 He was ordained deacon in 1832; and priest in 1833.
 Maddison held incumbencies in Cambridge, Grantham and Richard's Castle.
 He was also Chaplain to Henry Philpott, the Bishop of Worcester from 1861 to 1890.